Solaire/GLC/README.md

 - Code clean-up; better comments; finish updating function summaries

 ### TODO:
+- FindGameBinaryFile() should be smarter
+  - This is used for itch but otherwise only for fallback (typically icon) purposes
 - New feature?
 In-app custom game add
   - Since these would need to be added to .json, should other custom games from customGames folder be imported also?
 Maybe deleted afterwards?
 - New feature?
 In-app database entry revision (i.e., title, command line, icon)